stas00/the-art-of-debugging/compiled-programs/README.md

 Each section will assume you're in the `the-art-of-debugging` directory when it tells you to `cd` somewhere.

-## segmentation fault, core files and gdb
+## Segmentation fault, core files and gdb

 First, we are going to create a program that leads to a segmentation fault and generates us a simple `core` file that we could use for the demonstration purposes.